 *Families who qualify for free or reduced price lunch must complete and have an application on file with InTech (even if they have also filed an application with another school/district).

-Online applications available through the parent ASPIRE account.
+Online applications are available through the parent ASPIRE account.

 Summer Lunch Options